lightward/mechanic-tasks/tasks/auto-tag-products-that-have-a-compare-at-price/README.md

 * [Task script](./script.liquid)

 This task will keep your sale tags in sync, without any manual work.
 Configure the task with a tag to apply (and optionally a tag for products that aren't on sale), and Mechanic will take care of applying and removing tags as appropriate.
+If you're using Shopify discounts, this can allow you to use automatic sale collections – based on these tags – to control eligibility for your discounts.

 ## Default options